LuthandoCandlovu/SmartDroneSurveillance/README.md

 <summary><b>🛸 Drone Mode (DJI Tello)</b></summary>
 <br/>

-- Connect your machine to **Tello's WiFi network** before launching
+- Connect your machine to **Tello's WiFi** before launching
-- App auto-detects the drone on startup via UDP
+- App auto-detects the drone via UDP on startup
 - Live telemetry: battery %, height, speed
-- GPS panel shows real flight path on the dashboard
+- GPS panel traces real flight path on the dashboard
-- Falls back gracefully to webcam if no drone is detected
+- Falls back gracefully to webcam if no drone is found

 </details>